aantron/ocaml.org/data/planet/ocamlpro/an-indentation-engine-for-ocaml.md

 <li>On every line break, the stack can be used to compute the indentation of the next line.
 </li>
 <li>In the case of partial file indentation (typically, reindenting one
-line or a single block), on lines that shouldn&rsquo;t be reindented the stack is reversely updated to adapt to the current indentation.
+line or a single block), on lines that shouldn’t be reindented the stack is reversely updated to adapt to the current indentation.
 </li>
 </ul>
 <h4>Priorities</h4>
 <p>The part where some abstraction can be put into the engine is the
 knowledge of the semantics, and more precisely of the scope of the operations.
-It&rsquo;s also in that case that the indenter can help you write, and not only read, your code.
+It’s also in that case that the indenter can help you write, and not only read, your code.
 On that matter, <code>ocp-indent</code>
 has a knowledge of the precedence of operators and constructs that is used to know how far to unwind the stack, and what to align on.
 For